donaldp24/cordova-plugin-assets-picker/README.md

 ```
 - correctOrientation: Rotate the image to correct for the orientation of the device during capture.
 (Boolean)
 - saveToPhotoAlbum: Save the image to the photo album on the device after capture.
 (Boolean)
 - popoverOptions: iOS only options to specify popover location in iPad.
-Defined in CameraPopoverOptions
+Defined in CameraPopoverOptions.

 #### CameraPopoverOptions

 Parameters only used by iOS to specify the anchor element location and arrow direction of popover used on iPad when selecting images from the library or album.
 ```javascript
 { x : 0,